 instructs the Director of the Telecommunication Development Bureau, in collaboration with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau

-1 to ascertain the requirement for, and as appropriate conduct, regional seminars and workshops in order to identify the needs of developing countries and to build human capacity in regard to measurement of EMF related to human exposure to these fields;
+1 to conduct regional seminars and workshops in order to identify the needs of developing countries and to build human capacity in regard to measurement of EMF related to human exposure to these fields;

-2 to encourage Member States in the various regions to cooperate in sharing expertise and resources and identify a focal point or regional cooperation mechanism, including if required a regional centre, so as to assist all Member States in the region in measurement and training,
+2 to encourage Member States in the various regions to cooperate in sharing expertise and resources and identify a focal point or regional cooperation mechanism, including if required a regional centre, so as to assist all Member States in the region in measurement and training;

+3 to encourage Member States to conduct a periodic review to ensure that operating agencies authorised by Member States are following the ITU recommendations related to the exposure to EMF;

+4 to encourage Member States to increase the national awareness of the guidelines recommended by relevant international organizations regarding the exposure to EMF,

 instructs the Secretary-General, in consultation with the Directors of the three Bureaux

-1 to prepare a report on the implementation of this resolution for submission to the ITU Council at each annual session;
+1 to prepare a report on the implementation of this resolution for submission to the ITU Council at each annual session for evaluation;

-2 to provide a report to the next plenipotentiary conference on measures taken to implement this resolution.
+2 to provide a report to the next plenipotentiary conference on measures taken to implement this resolution,

+Invites Member States

+1 to take the appropriate measures to ensure compliance with guidelines produced by relevant international organizations with respect to exposure to EMF;

+2 to implement sub-regional cooperation mechanisms for the acquisition of the needed equipment to measure EMF.

 MOD AFCP/69A1/14

-RESOLUTION 182 (Guadalajara, 2010)
+RESOLUTION 182 (Rev. Busan, 2014)

 The role of telecommunications/information and communication technologies in regard to climate change and the protection of the environment

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recognizing